falcondai/lm-steganography/README.md

 # lm-steganography

-**We are actively working to refactor the repo.
-The current version is what we used at the time of ACL submission.**

 This is the codebase accompanying the publication [_Towards Near-imperceptible Steganographic Text_](https://arxiv.org/abs/1907.06679).
 It implements the design of linguistic steganographic system outlined in the paper, the `patient-Huffman` algorithm proposed, as well as the code we used for the empirical study in the paper.

 ## Framework